GabrielMassana/SearchEmojiOnString-iOS/README.md

 Category to search emojis on an NSString.

-The category allows to check if has emojis, the number of emojis and the range of the emojis.
+Category to search emojis on an NSString.
+The category allows to check if has emojis, the number of emoji, the range of the emojis and if the string consists entirely of emojis.

 ## Installation